Loosekonnection/randomPwdGen/README.md

 ![alt](README_img/screenshot_03.PNG)

-*   If the number entered is between 8 and 128, the end user is prompted with a series of prompts asking which types of charaters the end user can choose to or not to include in their required password.
+*   If the number entered is between 8 and 128, the end user is prompted with a series of prompts asking which types of characters the end user can choose to or not to include in their required password.

 ![alt](README_img/screenshot_04.PNG)
 ![alt](README_img/screenshot_05.PNG)
 ![alt](README_img/screenshot_06.PNG)
 ![alt](README_img/screenshot_07.PNG)

-*   If the end user does not choose any charater type, the password cannot be generated and the end user is notified to try again.
+*   If the end user does not choose any character type, the password cannot be generated and the end user is notified to try again.

 ![alt](README_img/screenshot_08.PNG)

-*   If the end user succesfully chooses some characters the password is randomly generated and presented to the screen.
+*   If the end user successfully chooses some characters the password is randomly generated and presented to the screen.

 ![alt](README_img/screenshot_09.PNG)